Time & Materials#

 For correct posting, the Vendor Receipt No. and Vendor Invoice No. must be filled in, and the order must have been released.

-Job shipments—or, more specifically, shipping notes—provide your customers with a more detailed explanation of the goods and services that you deliver to them.
+Project shipments, or, more specifically, shipping notes, offer your customers more information about the goods and services that you deliver to them.

-Often, the shipments made for a project aren’t related to a sales order.
-But because they are included in the job budget, you can list the goods and services you shipped on special documents.
+Often, the shipments made for a project aren’t linked to a specific sales order.
+But because they’re included in the project budget, you can list the goods and services that you’ve shipped on special documents.

-2. Choose Job Documents > Job Shipments at the top of the page.
+- Choose Project Documents > Project Shipments at the top of the page.

-3. On the ribbon, choose New, and fill in the lines.
+- On the ribbon, choose New, and then fill in the lines.

 The manual creation of shipping notes is very time consuming and prone to errors.
-We recommend that you only use this method for editing notes and instead create new notes by running the Create Job Shipment from a work breakdown structure.
+We recommend that you only use this method for editing and instead create new notes by running the Create Project Shipment action from a work breakdown structure.

-You now see a message that the job shipment has been created, and you can open this shipping note immediately.
+Afterward, you see a message that the shipment has been created and you can open the document immediately.

-As with purchase and sales documents, standard and extended texts can be added at the beginning and the end of a note.
+Like on purchase and sales documents, you can add standard and extended texts at the beginning and the end of a note.

-Posting a job shipment then creates time entries or, if a job also involves items, item picks and job usage.
-You can use the Shipment FastTab on the Job Shipments page to change the shipping values filled in by default.
+Posting a shipment creates time entries or, if the project also involves items, item picks and project usage.
+You can change the default shipping values by editing the Shipment FastTab fields on the Project Shipments page.

-On the same page, you can also turn on the No Usage Posting toggle so that usage for jobs isn’t posted in the background.
-This is crucial if you want to use notes only as customer receipts, for example, if the items you bought for a job are consumed right away and aren’t moved to inventory.
+On the same page, you can also turn on the No Usage Posting toggle so that usage for projects isn’t posted in the background.
+This is crucial if you want to use notes only as customer receipts—for example, if the items you bought for a project are consumed right away and aren’t moved to inventory.

-The toggle is turned on automatically when you create a note from a job so that the system doesn’t pick items from inventory and posts consumption twice.
+The toggle is turned on automatically when you create a note from a project so that the system doesn’t pick items and posts consumption yet again.

-Shipping notes can be posted together with warehouse shipments.
-For this purpose, the notes must be released.
-A warehouse shipment can be created either by running the function with the same name from the Job Shipments page or from the shipping document itself.
+You can post a note together with a warehouse shipment.
+For this purpose, the note must be released.
+To create a warehouse shipment, you need to run the function with the same name on the Project Shipments page or on the shipping document itself.

 Warning